awslabs/mountpoint-s3/benchmark/README.md

 You must set this in order to be able to use the benchmark script.

 Additionally, you should configure the AWS credentials for Mountpoint.
-You might use AWS profiles or set credentials in the environment.
+You might use AWS profiles or set some credentials in the environment.

 To run the experiment, you can execute a command like this:

 ```
-poetry run python benchmark.py s3_bucket=amzn-s3-demo-bucket
+uv run benchmark.py -- s3_bucket=amzn-s3-demo-bucket
 ```

 This will run the default experiment, including many different configuration combinations.